Naturalization of the spouse

 Where can I apply for naturalization?

 The application must be submitted to the responsible naturalization authority (usually the Citizens' Registration Office or the Immigration Office at your place of residence).
-It is recommended to seek advice in advance to ensure that all requirements are met.
+It is advisable to seek advice beforehand to ensure that all requirements are met.

 8. Conclusion